-- (1) The "Return on the Notes" is calculated based on the Redemption Amount and potential final Contingent Coupon Payment, not including any Contingent Coupon Payments paid prior to maturity. - (2) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only and does not represent a likely Starting Value of any Underlying. - (3) This is the hypothetical Threshold Value of the Least Performing Underlying. - (4) This is the hypothetical Coupon Barrier of the Least Performing Underlying
+- (1) The "Return on the Notes" is calculated based on the Redemption Amount and potential final Contingent Coupon Payment, not including any Contingent Coupon Payments paid prior to maturity. - (2) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only.
+The actual Starting Value of each Underlying is set forth on page PS-2 above. - (3) This is the hypothetical Threshold Value of the Least Performing Underlying. - (4) This is the hypothetical Coupon Barrier of the Least Performing Underlying